irsbugs/guest-account-cleaner/README.md

 # Guest Account Cleaner

 Ubuntu Desktop distros have a *Users and Groups* GUI utility to create new user accounts.
 For example a *Guest* account may be created.
 In the Guest account the user may download or create folders and files.
 At the end of the users session it may be desirable to remove all these files so the Guest account is in a clean state for the next Guest user.
+Adding a hidden python script file to the *Guest* home directory and using the *.profile* file to run this python script will clean out the unwanted files.

 ## Creating a Guest Account